Exiled Syrian author wins literary courage award

 "The great thing about this prize is that it highlights figures who might not otherwise get the recognition they deserve," Heather Norman Soderlind, Deputy Director of English PEN, told Reuters.

-Yazbek insists, though, that while grateful for the honour, she doesn't see this as a personal accolade.
+Yazbek insists, though, that while grateful for the honor, she doesn't see this as a personal accolade.
 "I felt that beyond me this was a prize for the Syrian Revolution," she said.

 But with recognition comes responsibility, and Yazbek seems very aware of the potential pitfalls posed by her increased acknowledgment by international community.